 For starters, persevering doesn’t mean putting up with mayhem and sin from a spouse.
 We don’t allow violation of our vows or general toxicity and call it persevering.

-There’s a difference between persevering in our faith in God in marriage, (what we’ve looked at in #1,) and persevering with the circumstances of the marriage.
+There’s a difference between persevering in our faith in God while married, (what we’ve looked at in #1,) and persevering with the circumstances of the marriage.

 And that’s why it’s important to also ask ourselves, “what is God saying about the situation?” not just “What is God saying to me as His child?”

 You see, there’s a difference.

 No matter the season we are in, God is always calling us to peace and rest in Him.
 But that doesn’t mean He’s calling us to be at peace and rest with the condition of our marriage.God is always calling us to peace and rest in Him.
 But that doesn't mean He's calling us to be at peace and rest with the condition of our marriage.

-Sometimes, in the process of persevering in faith (see #1) the best thing a spouse will do for her relationship is stir up some good trouble.
+Sometimes, in the process of persevering in faith (see #1) the best thing a spouse will do for her relationship is stir up some trouble.

 Let’s look at how to persevere in marriage when a relationship is disappointing, but mostly healthy.